spiceweasel/NWS-AHPS-data-collector/README.md

 ## Setup
 ### Step 1
-Create a spreadsheet that contains a line for each hydrological gage for which you would like to collect information.
-In the spreadsheet, column 1 can be the gage identifier obtained from the NWS site for the gage you wish to obtain information from and column 2 could be the name given to that gage.

-Col 1 | Col 2
-____________________________________
-MACA2 | MacLaren River at Denali Hwy
-MACF1 | St Marys River near Macclenney etc.. | etc..

-Save the spreadsheet as a .csv file using tab delilmited format to the directory where the collect.sh script is located.
-Do not include any description header in the output file!
-The first line of the .csv file should be the first gage from which data should be collected.
+Edit the ahps_stations.csv and ahps_stations2.csv files to inclue only the hydrologic gages of interest.
+Data will be retrieved for each gage in the file.

+NOTE: There are two separate collection scripts and station files to accomodate parallell downloading of the information.
+Both collect.sh and collect2.sh scripts can be executed at the same time to roughly cut in half the download time of the entire set.
+These can easly be combined into one stations file if only a smaller subset of these stations are of interest to you.

 ### Step 2
-Edit the collect.sh file and change the input_file to match the name of the CSV file created in the previous step.
+Edit the collect.sh and collect2.sh files and change the input_file to match the name of the CSV files you wish them to use for collection purposes.
-Additionally, change the awk command to point to the column in your .csv file that contains the gage identifier (Instructions in file or search awk positional )

 ### Step 3
+If necessary, change the awk command in the collect.sh and collect2.sh files to point to the column in your .csv file that contains the gage identifier.
+By default the $1 points to the first column in the CSV file as the one that contains the gage identifier.
+Thange the $1 to $2 or $3 if the 2nd or 3rd column of your file is the one that contains the gage identifier.

+### Step 4
 Make sure Python 3 is installed on the host machine.

+### Step 5
 If you are using virtualenv to manage your python envornments then activate a Python 3 envornment in the bash console before executing the collect.sh script.
 Alternatively, you can change the line in the collect.sh file that executes python on the forecast_collector.py file to point to your Python 3 executable (usually python3 on Linux systems).
+If your Python 3 executable is "python3" then change the line that executes the forecast_collector.py script to "python3 ./forecast_collector.py $b"

+Enjoy